joebeeson/referee/README.markdown

 ## Features
  - Easily extendable for custom notifications.
  - Unobtrusive, shouldn't interfere with normal PHP errors.
- - Logs all errors to the database for consumption.
+ - Logs all errors to the database.
- - Web accessible log viewing.
+ - Web accessible log viewing when in debug.
+ - Monitor production sites in realtime from the command line.

 ## Requirements
  - **PHP5** - Created on 5.2.10.